sindresorhus/typescript-definition-style-guide/readme.md

 *Open an issue if anything is unclear or if you have ideas for other checklist items.*

+This style guide assumes your package is native ESM.

 ## Checklist

 - Use tab-indentation and semicolons.
 - The definition should target the latest TypeScript version.
 - Exported properties/methods should be documented (see below).
 - The definition should be tested (see below).
-- When you have to use Node.js types, install the `@types/node` package as a dev dependency and add the `/// <reference types="node"/>` triple-slash reference to the top of the definition file.
+- When you have to use Node.js types, install the `@types/node` package as a dev dependency. **Do not** add a `/// <reference types="node"/>` triple-slash reference to the top of the definition file.
-- When you have to use DOM types (`Window`, `Document`, …), add the `/// <reference lib="dom"/>` triple-slash reference to the top of the definition file.
 - Third-party library types (everything in the `@types/*` namespace) must be installed as direct dependencies, if required.
-Prefer imports over triple-slash references.
-You usually only need a triple-slash reference for a third-party library if it exposes interfaces only in the global namespace.
+Use imports, not triple-slash references.
 - Ensure you're not falling for any of the [common mistakes](https://github.com/DefinitelyTyped/DefinitelyTyped/#common-mistakes).
-- For packages with a default export, use `export = foo;` syntax.
-Only use `export foo ...` syntax if the package has no default export.
-Do not add a `namespace` unless you have to export types or interfaces.
-See more on this topic [here](https://github.com/DefinitelyTyped/DefinitelyTyped#should-i-add-an-empty-namespace-to-a-package-that-doesnt-export-a-module-to-use-es6-style-imports).
+- For packages with a default export, use `export default function foo(…)` syntax.
+- Do not use `namespace`.
 - Use the name `"types"` and not `"typings"` for the TypeScript definition field in package.json.
 - Place `"types"` in package.json after all official package properties, but before custom properties, preferably after `"dependencies"` and/or `"devDependencies"`.
-- If the entry file in the package is named `index.js`, name the type definition file `index.d.ts` and put it in root.<br>
+- If the entry file in the package is named `index.js`, name the type definition file `index.d.ts` and put it in root.\
 	You don't need to add a `types` field to package.json as TypeScript will infer it from the name.
 - Add the type definition file to the `files` field in package.json.
 - The pull request should have the title `Add TypeScript definition`. *(Copy-paste it so you don't get it wrong)*